xeusteerapat/thai-districts/README.md

 # Playwright in Docker container

 Example of using Playwright with Node.js scraping Districts in Thailand.
+Also use Redis as a cache db.

 1. Unfortunately, you need the `debian` os since `Playwright` docker image from Microsoft only support debian.
 2. Run `docker-compose up --build`